Skip to main content

 typeTransport type: "stdio", "http", or "sandbox".

-command(stdio, sandbox) Array: executable + arguments.
+command(stdio, sandbox) Argv array: executable + arguments.

 port(sandbox) Port the server listens on inside the sandbox.